Themes of Neon Genesis Evangelion: Philosophy

 Themes of individuality, consciousness, freedom, choice, and responsibility are heavily relied upon throughout the entire series, particularly through the philosophies of Søren Kierkegaard.
-Episode 16's title is a reference to Kierkegaard's book, "The Sickness Unto Death".
-"The sickness unto death" refers to "despair", and in the introduction of this work, Kierkegaard says that, "Even death itself is not 'the sickness unto death'.
+Episode 16's title refers to Kierkegaard's book, "The Sickness unto Death".
+"The sickness unto death" refers to "despair", and in the introduction of this work, Kierkegaard says, "Even death itself is not 'the sickness unto death'.
 Not to mention any of the suffering on Earth known as destitution, illness, misery, privations, misfortune, pain, anguish, grief, or regret."
-The Human Instrumentality Project may be inspired by the philosophy developed by Johann Gottlieb Fichte and Georg Wilhelm Friedrich Hegel, while some existentialist ideas appearing in the work could also be found in Jean-Paul Sartre's Being and Nothingness and Martin Heidegger's Being and Time.
-The title of Episode 4, "The Hedgehog's Dilemma", is a reference to the Hedgehog's dilemma, Arthur Schopenhauer's analogy about the challenges of human intimacy.
-Evangelion: 3.0 You Can (Not) Redo introduced the organisation WILLE, whose name is derived from the Schopenhauerian concept of the Will.
+The Human Instrumentality Project may be inspired by the philosophy developed by Johann Gottlieb Fichte and Georg Wilhelm Friedrich Hegel.
+At the same time, some existentialist ideas appearing in the work could also be found in Jean-Paul Sartre's Being and Nothingness and Martin Heidegger's Being and Time.
+The title of Episode 4, "Hedgehog's Dilemma", refers to the hedgehog's dilemma, Arthur Schopenhauer's analogy about the challenges of human intimacy.
+Evangelion: 3.0 You Can (Not) Redo introduced the organization WILLE, whose name is derived from the Schopenhauerian concept of the will.

 Identity and hybridity

-Orbaugh notes that "the young protagonists incarnate monstrosity/hybridity in several ways simultaneously", highlighting their cyborgization with the Evangelions and the "Angel" DNA which allows their synchronization, with additional hybridity for the mixed race Asuka and the cloned Rei.
+Orbaugh notes that "the young protagonists incarnate monstrosity/hybridity in several ways simultaneously", highlighting their cyborgization with the Evangelions and the "Angel" DNA which allows their synchronization, with additional hybridity for the mixed-race Asuka and the cloned Rei.

 Sexuality and gender

 Shinji's integration with the Evangelion presents a unique concept of "inter-corporation", where Shinji and the Evangelion penetrate and fill each other, which is further expressed by the analogous sexual intercourse taking place, with the male Shinji taking a female role.
 Combined with the resulting and literal Oedipal complex, the act raises questions about gender and sexual identity.
 In another discussion, Orbaugh highlights that the inter-corporation of a female allows for the weapons to defeat the Angels and that the male terror of being radically feminized, inter-penetrated and inter-corporated, shows the need to embrace the "abject femininity—permeability/penetrability—that is repressed in techno-patriarchal society."
-Yoshiyuki Sadamoto has described the feminine character design for Shinji, describing how he was initially essentially a male version of Nadia from Nadia: The Secret of Blue Water, and how his relationship with Asuka was modeled on Nadia's own relationship with Jean, Nadia's love interest and eventual husband in the series.
+Yoshiyuki Sadamoto has described the feminine character design for Shinji, describing how he was initially essentially a male version of Nadia from Nadia: The Secret of Blue Water and how his relationship with Asuka was modeled on Nadia's relationship with Jean, Nadia's love interest and eventual husband in the series.